BerqiaMouad/BerqiaMouad/README.md

 🌱 I’m currently learning **Statistics and Data Science**

-👨‍💻 All of my projects are available at [berqiamouad.me](berqiamouad.netlify.app)
+👨‍💻 All of my projects are available at [berqiamouad](berqiamouad.netlify.app)

 📫 How to reach me **berqiamouad@gmail.com**